ObjectProfile/Roassal3/README.md

 ![atom](screenshots/smallAtom.png)

+## Get in touch
+Share your happiness by joining the #Roassal channel, in the Pharo discord server: https://pharo.org/community
 _____
 ## For developers
 A local clone of Roassal3 can be loaded with the following code (you need to provide the full path of the clone):